University Support and Interim Measures:

 See additional resource list below.
 Individualized resources may be identified as needed.

-For this reason, our Respondent Resource Coordinator will reach out to students at the request of the Director of Student conduct or the Title IX Coordinator.
-Students accused of sexual misconduct subject to the Student Conduct Standard Operating Procedures can contact the Respondent Resource Coordinator by emailing Maggie Morrisette at firstname.lastname@example.org
+For these reasons, our Respondent Resource Coordinator will reach out to students at the request of the Director of Student Conduct or the Title IX Coordinator.
+Students accused of sexual misconduct subject to the Student Conduct Standard Operating Procedures may contact the Respondent Resource Coordinator by emailing email@example.com.

-Students may no longer feel safe in their current living situation.
-The University can assist students with a variety of housing options depending on their specific circumstances.
+Students who no longer feel safe in their homes are eligible for housing assistance.
+A variety of housing options are available depending upon students' specific circumstances.

-- Off-campus housing support: Students living off campus should contact the ASUO Office of Student Advocacy to discuss issues with off campus housing.
-(541) 346-3722
+- Off-campus housing support: Students living off campus should contact the ASUO Office of Student Advocacy to discuss issues related to off-campus housing.
+541-346-3722